Shop Subscribe

 Prepare Students by Pre-Teaching the Field Day Schedule

 Giving students a chance to look forward to and plan ahead for a change in schedule may help to prevent sensory overloads and meltdowns on field day.
 Staff should take the opportunity to pre-teach the field day schedule so that students know what’s coming.
 Use a picture schedule when possible.
-Research indicates students on the autism spectrum in particular exhibit better engagement and follow through and makes for good universal design.
+Research indicates students on the autism spectrum, in particular, exhibit better engagement and follow through and makes for good universal design.

 Organize Small Groups & Scheduled Rotation

 Students with disabilities are likely used to going through their day with a small group of classmates.
 Organize familiar small groups to participate in field day activities together and structure the rotation.
-The consistency in time between activities helps to keep students on track and the field day experience will be smoother for everyone involved.
+The consistency in time between activities helps to keep students on track, and the field day experience will be smoother for everyone involved.

 Be sure to include a visual timer at each station and with each small group which may help reduce anxiety and promote smoother transitions from one activity to the next.